MykolaPinchuk/spg_stocks/README.md

         fixed it by optimizing a script for cf_perfeval to read only those daily files which are needed. this script was developed in a new repo (spg_stocks_test) on a new vm cpu. this was needed since old vm-cpu in unavailable most of time.

 I am abandoning this project in favor of 'stocks_ete' repo.
-It implements this solution in production-grade Kubefloe pipeline.
+It implements this solution in production-grade Kuberflow pipeline. model.ipynb is the starting point of stocks_ete project.
-I have stopped after implementing v1.0.